The macadamia, most versatile nut in the world.

 In the whole nut-basket there is nothing like the macadamia.
 With its creamy flavour, unique texture any many health benefits the macadamia is considered a 'super food'.

-Macadamias are most commonly found in the nut mix, but can be enjoyed raw for most health benefits.
+Macadamias are most commonly found roasted in the nut mix, but can also be enjoyed raw for most health benefits.
 Wether roasted, salted or even covered in chocolate, the flavour and texture of the macadamia are unlike any other nut.
-The smaller pieces of the nut are also used as an ingredient in many dishes, ice cream, cookies or salads.
+The smaller pieces of the nut are used as an ingredient in many dishes like ice cream, cookies or salads.

-The oil that is pressed from the macadamia possesses many properties highly desired in the cosmetic industry.
+The smallest bits that break off during processing are not wasted, they are pressed cold to produce an amazing oil that possesses many properties highly desired in the cosmetic industry.
 Amongst other properties, it contains squalene and oleic acid that assists with cell regeneration, omega 6 which helps create a natural protective barrier on your skin, vitamin E, omega 7, which is beneficial for wound healing, scratches and burns.
 It's also a highly emollient oil, yet light and penetrating which is excellent for dry and mature skins.

 The hard shell is taken off during the processing of the nut for the kernel market.
 The shell can be used as biofuel for energy and cooking and carbon filters for medical treatments that can be lifesaving.